Multiple zeta value cycles in low weight: Bar construction settings

-The fact that, as in the above example, Goncharov motivic iterated integrals corresponding to multiple polylogarithms in one variable, satisfy the tree differential equations \eqref{ED-T} is easily checked for Lyndon words with one $1$; that is for the classical polylogarithms but can also be checked in higher length.
+The fact that, as in the above example, Goncharov's motivic iterated integrals corresponding to multiple polylogarithms in one variable, satisfy the tree differential equations \eqref{ED-T} is easily checked for Lyndon words with one $1$ (that is for the classical polylogarithms) but can also be checked for some Lyndon words with two $1$'s or more.
 It seems to be a general behavior.
-However, the above example and the example of $I(0;0,0,x,x;1)$ corresponding to $\Lcb_{0011}$ below show that it involves using all the relations in order to pass from Goncharov formula to the shape of Equation \eqref{ED-T}.
+However, the above example and the example of $I(0;0,0,x,x;1)$ corresponding to $\Lcb_{0011}$ below show that it involves using all the relations in order to pass from Goncharov's formula to the shape of Equation \eqref{ED-T}.

 The case of $\Lcb_{0011}$ involves more computations but works essentially as the case of $\Lcb_{011}$.
-The reduced coproduct for $I(0;0,0,x,x;1)$ modulo products gives nine terms corresponding to the nine cords below:
+The reduced coproduct for $I(0;0,0,x,x;1)$ modulo products gives nine terms corresponding to the nine chords below:

-The five dashed cords give terms equal to $0$ for one of the following reasons: $I(a;\ldots;a)=0$, regularization relations or shuffle relations.
+The five dashed chords give terms equal to $0$ for one of the following reasons: $I(a;\ldots;a)=0$, regularization relations or shuffle relations.
 Hence we are left with four terms.
-The cords $c_1$ gives, using the rescaling relation,
+The chord $c_1$ gives, using the rescaling relation,